zplayads/PlayableAdsDemo-Eclipse/README-EN.md

 To ensure the ad resource can be successfully loaded, it’s encouraged to request ads as soon as possible.
 ## 6.2 Permissions
 Make sure your app was granted Phone State permission and Storage Permission, otherwise there may be no ads in your app.
+## 6.3 Request Next Ad
+PlayableAds sdk will autoload next ad by default, when it failed to load ad they will try again 5 seconds later.
+You can forbiden autoload action by calling setAutoLoadAd(false).